LS4GAN/uvcgan4slats/README.md

     we used in this script is adapted from the
     [BRaTS 2021 Task 1 dataset][MRI_dataset].
 ### 0.3 **Customized dataset API**:
-  In case you need to write your own dataset API, please save the script in [`./uvcgan/data/datasets`](./uvcgan/data/datasets) and update the `select_dataset` function in [`./uvcgan/data/data.py`](./uvcgan/data/data.py) with your own dataset API.
+  In case you need to write your own dataset API, please save the script to [`./uvcgan/data/datasets`](./uvcgan/data/datasets) and update the `select_dataset` function in [`./uvcgan/data/data.py`](./uvcgan/data/data.py) with your own dataset API.